 Wind Symphony and Dallas WindS

-The Wind Symphony has established close ties with America's premier wind band: the Dallas Wind Symphony (DWS).
+The Wind Symphony has established close ties with America's premier wind band: the Dallas Winds (DW).
 Each year they present a joint concert at the Meyerson Symphony Center.
 DW principal players also serve as GDYO sectional coaches throughout the year.
-Every member of the GDYO Wind Symphony receives a complimentary ticket to the entire Meyerson subscription concert series of the Dallas Wind Symphony.
+Every member of the GDYO Wind Symphony receives a complimentary ticket to the entire Meyerson subscription concert series of the Dallas Winds.

 Rehearsals and Requirements